Yyoung2288/Material-Classification-with-YOLO-and-GLCM/README.md

 * Classification performance is dependent on the quality and diversity of training data.
 * GLCM parameters may require further tuning for more diverse real-world datasets.
+* The current material classification logic is based on manually defined heuristic thresholds.
+While it demonstrates reasonable accuracy on controlled samples, it lacks adaptability and scalability.
+Future versions could leverage supervised learning models trained on GLCM feature vectors to improve classification robustness.

 ## Potential Improvements